kerkelae/disimpy/paper.md

 # Summary

-Disimpy is a simulator for synthesizing diffusion-weighted magnetic resonance imaging (dMRI) data that is useful in the development and validation of new methods for data acquisition and analysis.
+Disimpy is a simulator for generating diffusion-weighted magnetic resonance imaging (dMRI) data that is useful in the development and validation of new methods for data acquisition and analysis.
 Diffusion of water is modelled as an ensemble of random walkers whose trajectories are generated on an Nvidia (Nvidia